Frame Sets and Zeros of Zak transforms of Extended Gaussians: Notations and conventions

-There might be confusions concerning this notation of dilation since $h_{\lambda}(x)=e^{-\pi i\lambda x^2}$ is not a dilation of $h_1(x)$ by $\lambda$, but we have to write $h_{\lambda}$ this way because we need $\lambda<0$ in certain cases, which can not be achieved by dilations.
-In compensation for that we will never dilate a chirp in this paper, dilations will only be applied to $L^2(\mathbb R)$ functions.
+be respectively a dilated Gaussian and a chirp where $\lambda\in\mathbb R\setminus\{0\}$ is a parameter.
+There might be confusions concerning the notation of dilation and the notation for the chirp, since $h_{\lambda}(x)=e^{-\pi i\lambda x^2}$ is not a dilation of $h_1(x)$ by $\lambda$, but we have to write $h_{\lambda}$ this way because we need $\lambda<0$ in certain cases, which can not be achieved by dilations.
+In compensation for that we will never dilate a chirp in this paper.